zudi-lin/pytorch_connectomics/docs/source/tutorials/synaptic_partner.rst

     .. note::
         By default the path of images for inference are not specified.
 Please change the ``INFERENCE.IMAGE_NAME`` option in ``configs/Synaptic-Partner-Segmentation.yaml``.

+#.
+Load the inferenced output onto the noise removal script at ``scripts/noise_removal.ipynb``.

+#.
+Analyse your results and save the processed output as both H5 file and PNG images at an appropriate location.